uveshbariwala/CS-207-Winter2021/README.md

 - Resistor(2.2 K-Ohm)
 - Transistor
 - Diode
+#### Circuit
 #### Installation
 Download the Arduino IDE for your PC, Integrated Development Environment contains a text editor for writing code, a toolbar with buttons for various function and series of menus.
 The code written in the IDE is then uploaded to function the arduino.
-The sketches are saved with the file extension .ino.
 There are two buttons, verify(check your code for error while compiling) and Upoad(Uploads code to the configured board).
+The sketches are saved with the file extension (.ino) in the designated folder.
 Get Arduino IDE for the windows/Mac [here](https://www.arduino.cc/en/software)

 ### Usage